manelcecs/node-server-spa/README.md

 # node-server-spa

-NPM node based CLI package to provide a fast, complete and reliable way to publish, deploy or test SPA (such as Angular, React..) via Node + Express server.
+NPM node based CLI package to provide a fast, complete and reliable way to publish, deploy or test SPA (Angular projects) via Node + Express server.

 ## What NSSPA do?